badreaz/AirBnB_clone/README.md

 #  Command Interpreter Description

 # How to start the command
 You can start the command interpreter in interactive mode like:
-'''shell
+'''bash
 $ ./console.py
 (hbnb) help